All of Everything: Todd Oldham Fashion

 Surrounded by installations of his ensembles, displays of custom accessories, and hours of runway footage, you’ll be dazzled by sequins and Swarovski crystals, fine hand embroidery and a dress made of pipe cleaners, and a recent, one-of-a-kind gown made in collaboration with students from the Rhode Island School of Design.
 Oldham himself designed the exhibition and wrote labels for each ensemble, providing firsthand insight into his creations, which as RISD curator Kate Irvin observes, “resonate with thought, feeling, and a profound commitment to fully exploring potential and possibilities.”

-All of Everything: Todd Oldham Fashion was originally organized by and exhibited at the RISD Museum in Providence, Rhode Island, with support from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts.
-Additional generous support was provided by The Coby Foundation, Carol Nulman, and American Modern Books.
+All of Everything: Todd Oldham Fashion was originally organized by and exhibited at the RISD Museum in Providence, Rhode Island, with support from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts, along with the generous partnership of the Rhode Island School of Design, its Board of Trustees, and Museum Governors.
+Additional support was provided by The Coby Foundation, Carol Nulman, and American Modern Books.

 Support for the Wexner Center’s presentation is provided by Portfolio Creative and Judi and Jim Stillwell.